2sh/seven-segment-script/README.md

 const byteArrayOutput = displayScript.toBytes(
   "Text to be fed to seven segment displays")

+// Though the byte array output can be fed into the toByteString method,
+// allowing for both an output to seven segment displays electronically
+// and on the screen with a font const byteArrayOutput2 = fontScript.toByteString(
+  "Text to be rendered with both") const stringOutput2 = fontScript.toByteString(byteArrayOutput2)

 ```

 The font to use is [DSEG font v0.50beta1](https://github.com/keshikan/DSEG/releases/tag/v0.50beta1).
 The current NPM stable release does not include the